robP22/ImgFlow/README.md

 python3 img_rsz.py
 ```

-By default, it processes all `.png` images in the current directory and saves the resized versions to an output folder.
+By default, it processes all `.png` images in the '/img_rsz/images' directory and saves the resized versions to '/img_rsz/processed'.

-You can change the input/output directory or image dimensions directly in the script.
-[TEMPORARY]
+The user is now able to input a directory, though is currently only accessible if the directory is not found.

 ---